anghelos/prusaslicer-config-sync/readme.md

 ### 1. Install Git
 In order to run these scripts, Git must be installed on your computer.
 You can download it here: [https://git-scm.com/download/win](https://git-scm.com/download/win).

+### 2. Set up a GitHub repository
-You also need to setup a GitHub repository to upload your configuration.
+You need a GitHub repository to upload your configuration.

-### 2. Gitignore
+### 3. Gitignore
 Before running the Push script for the first time, it might be a good idea to set up a `.gitignore` file and put it in PrusaSlicer's AppData folder (a quick way to find it is to hit Ctrl+R and type `%appdata%\prusaslicer`).
 If you don't have one, the script will make a simple one:
 ```
 *.bak